 - Add mushrooms: Add the reserved mushrooms (and pasta if using) to the sauce.
 Toss to coat the spaghetti.
 If sauce is too thick, add a splash or two of reserved cooking water.

 - Serve: Transfer mushroom spaghetti to serving bowls and enjoy!

-How to make homemade mushroom tomato sauce step by step photos:
+How to make homemade tomato sauce with mushrooms step by step photos

 The perfect mushroom spaghetti sauce will beautifully coat the back of a spoon and cling lightly to cooked pasta.